What Is a Tongue Twister?

-A tongue-twister is a sentence that is difficult to pronounce due to similarities in certain sounds.
+A tongue twister is a sentence that is difficult to pronounce due to similarities in certain sounds.
 Because these sounds are similar, you have to concentrate considerably in order to pronounce the sentence correctly.
-Tongue-twisters are found in any language and a very famous one in English is as follows: –
+Tongue-twisters are found in most languages and a very famous one in English is as follows: –

 She sells seashells on the sea shore.